 Dhorpatan Hunting Reserve

 The monsoon last until the commencement of October day time temperature is very low due to the strong wind in winter.
-The higher elevation stays snow caped covered with the cloud in the dawn snow may last until the low elevation April, however it shortly melts.
+The higher elevation stays snow capped covered with the cloud in the dawn snow may last until the low elevation April, however, it shortly melts.

 Flora and Fauna

-The reserve is categorized alpine sub alpine and high temperature vegetation common plant species like fir, pine, birch, rhododendron, oak, juniper and spruce.
+The reserve is categorized alpine sub alpine and high-temperature vegetation common plant species like fir, pine, birch, rhododendron, oak, juniper and spruce.
 Pastureland covers 50% are because of the higher elevation.
-Reserve is one of the prime habitats’ for blue sheep other animal found here include leopard, goral, himalayan thar, black beer, barking beer, wild boar, rhesus macaque, langur and mouse here.
+Reserve is one of the prime habitats’ for blue sheep other animal found here include leopard, goral, Himalayan Thar, black beer, barking deer, wild boar, rhesus macaque, langur and mouse here.
 Controlled hunting endangered animal in this reserve include musk deer, wolf, red panda, cheer pheasant and Daphe.